-This refers to attacks on health care carried out within the context of armed conflicts and therefore covered by the provisions of IHL.
+\This refers to attacks on health care carried out outside the context of armed conflicts and therefore covered by domestic law and international human rights law.

-This refers to attacks on health care carried out outside the context of armed conflicts and therefore covered by domestic law and international human rights law.
+\\This refers to attacks on health care carried out within the context of armed conflicts and therefore covered by the provisions of IHL.